Varendraaa/varendraaa.github.io/content/projects/game-engine/index.md

 ![Image: Vertices being added to mesh](openglWinding2.png "Calculating the vertices to be added to the terrain mesh.")

-//talk about the texture ID being passed and the texture mapping

 This meant that the entire level could be created with a single draw call, massively improving runtime performance and efficiency.

 ### Enemy Factory